Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 Why does this apply to everyone, regardless of what platform you sell on?

-At Describely, many of our customers belong to varied industries, across many regions, and most list their products on their own eCommerce stores in addition to selling on Amazon.
+At Describely, many of our customers belong to varied industries, across many regions, and most list their product titles on their own eCommerce stores in addition to selling on Amazon.

 So, just to get a more well-rounded understanding of how this idea of restricted keywords applies to everyone (not just Amazon sellers), we asked Jess Curico, our in-house CX specialist and Kyle Neipp, our CX manager, who are speaking with eCommerce content teams every single day, and here’s what they said: